bentoml/BentoML/docs/source/concepts/api_io_descriptors.rst

         )
         return compare_results(results)

-The asynchronous API implementation is more efficient because while the coroutine is awaiting for results from the feature store or the model runners, the event loop is freed up to serve another request.
-BentoML will intelligently create an optimally sized event loop based on the available number of CPU cores.
+The asynchronous API implementation is more efficient because when an asynchronous method is invoked, the event loop is released to service other requests while this request awaits the results of the method.
+In addition, BentoML will automatically configure the ideal amount of parallelism based on the available number of CPU cores.
 Further tuning of event loop configuration is not needed under common use cases.

 IO Descriptors
 --------------